-There is a saying that we will spend only 80% of our last-drawn salary upon retirement.
-Peak-hour travel prices will be a distant memory, and lunches will be much more affordable.
-Not having to chip in for birthday presents or play Santa to colleagues can mean saving $200-$300.
+Conventional wisdom holds that we will spend only 80% of our last-drawn salary upon retirement.
+Without the need to contend with peak-hour travel costs, expensive CBD-area lunches, chipping in for birthday presents or playing Santa to colleagues can mean saving up to $200-$300 each month.

 Then there are the medical bills.
-Unless we have some elixir, growing older means creakier bones, more medical conditions, and more visits to the doctor.
-While a good insurance plan helps lower these costs, there is no denying the larger medical bill.
+For most of us, growing older means creakier bones, more medical conditions, and more visits to the doctor.
+While a good insurance plan helps lower these costs, there is no denying the possibility of larger medical bills.

-The problem with saving only for rainy days: only 15% of Singaporeans being confident they will have enough to meet their financial goals.
-Over a third of Singaporeans - 35% to be exact - have no confidence they will have enough to retire on or pay for their children's education.
+The problem with saving only for rainy days: only 15% of Singaporeans are confident they will have enough to meet their financial goals.
+Over a third of Singaporeans - 35% to be exact - have no confidence they will have enough to retire, or pay for their children’s education.

 Planning for the future can be daunting.
 There are budgets to work out, financial products to understand, and thousands of products to choose from.
 The barrier can be so great that 6 out of 10 Singaporeans delay saving for retirement.

-A wiser way of investing is dividing the monies up among a variety of safe and risky assets.
+A wiser way of investing is dividing the monies up among a variety of safer and riskier (but potentially with higher returns) assets.
 Safer assets (like our CPF and bonds) can help to offset losses from the riskier assets like stocks.